Skip to main content

 Colin Pierce

-Colin brings to InterlockNZ a wealth of experience after a career which included executive marketing and sales roles within some of our country’s major companies.
-Colin went on to establish his own business which became New Zealand’s largest promotional marketing agency.
+Colin brings to InterlockNZ a wealth of experience after a career that included executive marketing and sales roles within some of our country’s major companies.
+Colin went on to establish his own business, which became New Zealand’s largest promotional marketing agency.

 Colin is now committed to bringing these skills to develop and manage relationships with the Cambridge community.